 The committee offers its assistance to groups of St. Mark's in promoting their activities both within the church and in the local newspapers.
 It's primary function is the development of, updates to, and maintenance of the St. Mark's website..

-Throughout the year, the committee educates the congregation about benevolence projects and ministries of St. Mark’s, asking for support by all members.
-Using the Messenger, the e-Messenger, and Sunday bulletins, we tell the congregation about individual ministries.
+Throughout the year, the committee educates the congregation about the many benevolence projects and ministries of St. Mark’s, asking for support by all members.
+Using The Weekly Messenger, the E-Messenger, and Sunday bulletins, we tell the congregation about individual ministries.
 The committee relies on the leaders of St. Mark’s ministry groups to contribute to our educational efforts, through written articles and "Ministry Minutes," ensuring the congregation knows the importance of St. Mark’s ministries and their support from the congregation.
 We explain our stewardship philosophy to new members and remind them how important their time and talents are in the life of our congregation.
 We thank givers for their stewardship.

-In October, the committee conducts the Annual Commitment Response, to obtain the commitment of financial resources for the following year.
+In the fall, the committee conducts an annual commitment campaign, to obtain the commitment of financial resources to support St. Mark's ministries for the following year.

 We manage the annual purchase and distribution of weekly offering envelopes to members.
 We encourage e-Giving as an efficient alternative to the use of envelopes and work with the Financial Secretary to coordinate e-Giving and envelope giving.

-Committee meetings are normally the second Wednesday of each month, at 7:30 PM, in the office conference room.
+Committee meetings are normally the second Tuesday of each month, at 7:30 PM, in the office conference room.
 We invite anyone interested to attend our meetings—and to join our committee!
-Contact Pete Morrison, Chairman, 703-644-1104.
+Contact Bob Akers, Chairman, 703-569-9504.

 Weekly Team Ministries